Summary

 Marcos Quijal-Zamorano: temperature/mortality epidemiological modelling, temperature/mortality predictability assessment, temperature bias-correction.

-Ballester J, Beas-Moix M, Beltrán-Barrón N, Méndez Turrubiates RF, Peyrusse F, Quijal-Zamorano M. Forecaster.Health.
+Ballester J, Beas-Moix M, Beltrán-Barrón N, Chen ZY, Méndez Turrubiates RF, Peyrusse F, Quijal-Zamorano M. Forecaster.Health.
 Available at https://forecaster.health/ (2024).

 Mortality records